filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 ### 3. Filecoin Integration

-In order to provide long term storage for galleries we need to provide a feature which allow the user to persist entire galleries on Filecoin.
+In order to provide long term storage or cold storage for galleries we need to provide a feature which allows the user to persist entire galleries on Filecoin.
+Right now almost every web3 user has a Metamask wallet, but not every user has FIL Wallet in the browser.
+Therefore we provide a Textile Powergate which creates for every NFT User an Account and provide some FIL to persist Galleries long term.

-Right now we just need an easy working solution.
-Therefore we setup an Powergate and provide a service where new Users of the NFT Galleries get an account with some Fil in order to  Store their galleries.

-Software:
+Later on we want a more decentralized version of that where ideally the user comes with own FIL Provider.

+The feature is for the user optional and is easy to trigger through a checkbox or a button.

+Stories:
    - Setup Powergate
-   - Small Microservice to create and fund Powergate Users with some FIL
+   - Provide Serverless function to create and fund NFT Gallery Users with FIL
-   - Implement Filecoin Storage for NFT Galleries
+   - Implement Cold Storage Feature for NFT Galleries in React App

-Dev Team (Pair): Frank + Rene
+Dev Team (Pair): Frank (Powergate, Frontend) + Rene (Backend)
 Timeline: 2 weeks, August 14th - August 31th
-Funding:  USD 5000
+Funding:  USD 10000

 ## Total Budget Requested

-We request USD 20000.
+We request USD 25000.

 ## Maintenance and Upgrade Plans

-After we launch, we will make a lot of changes based on users feedback, Ceramic network as well as Filecoin network upgrades.
-There will never be a final version, we will be do continuously updates to this product.
+After we launch, we will go on and build a product.
+Because of protocol changes we will probably never have a final version.
+Therefore at some time we'll plan an exit to community.

 # Team